10 Best Herbal Tinctures For Altitude Sickness

 Curcuma longa, commonly known as turmeric, has been traditionally used in herbal medicine for its anti-inflammatory and antioxidant properties.

-As with any herbal supplement, it is important to consult a healthcare professional before use, especially at high altitudes where health risks can be more severe.
+Always consult with a healthcare provider before using any herbal remedy, especially at high altitudes where health risks can be more severe.

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine to support hormonal balance and alleviate symptoms of various ailments.
+Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine to support hormonal balance and alleviate symptoms associated with various conditions.